-If the selected script is a script that was packaged with Harmony, and which you copied to your User folder or to the Scene folder to make changes to it, you can click on this button to delete this copy of this script and resume using the original version of the script that is packaged with Harmony instead.
-Restore to Default IMPORTANT This will permanently delete your version of the script and any changes you have made to it.
+Restore to Default If the selected script is a script that was packaged with Harmony, and which you copied to your User folder or to the Scene folder to make changes to it, you can click on this button to delete this copy of this script and resume using the original version of the script that is packaged with Harmony instead.
+Image: Number of the script and person of the script that is packaged with the script is a script that is packaged with the script is packaged with the script is packaged with the script is packaged.
+Image: Number of the script is person of the script that is packaged with the script is packaged with the script is packaged.
 Verify Verifies that the script has no syntax error.
-If the currently selected script is in the Application Resources folder, you cannot edit it.
+Make Editable If the currently selected script is in the Application Resources folder, you cannot edit it.
 By clicking on this button, the script can be copied to a location where you can edit it.
-When you click on this button, you are prompted to choose whether to copy in either of these locations: • User: Saves the script to a directory in your user preferences directory.
-You will be able to run and edit the script from any scene as long as you are logged in as the same user. • Scene: Save the script to the scene's scripts sub-folder.
-Anyone will be able to edit and run Make the script when working on this specific scene.
-Editable • System Variable: Save the script to the directory in the TOONBOOM GLOBAL SCRIPT LOCATION environment variable.
+When you click on this button, you are prompted to choose whether to copy in either of these locations: User: Saves the script to a directory in your user preferences directory.
+You will be able to run and edit the script from any scene as long as you are logged in as the same user.
+Scene: Save the script to the scene's scripts sub-folder.
+Anyone will be able to edit and run the script when working on this specific scene.
+System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
 This option is only available if this environment variable is set.
-NOTE This button will be greyed out if the script is in any location other than Application Resources and is read only.
-Saves the modifications you made to the script.
-Save This button replaces the Make Editable button after you have used the Make Editable button to copy the script to a location from which you can edit it.
+This button will be greyed out if the script is in any location other than Application Resources and is read only.
+Save Saves the modifications you made to the script.
+This button replaces the Make Editable button after you have used the Make Editable button to copy the script to a location from which you can edit it.